-New 2022 Mercedes EQE electric car spotted: price, specs and release date
+New 2022 Mercedes EQE electric car teased: price, specs and release date

 New Mercedes EQE Interior

-Like many other electric cars, the EQE is set to get quite a long-wheelbase (the distance between the car’s front and rear axles), which should in theory translate to good amounts of interior space.
-The car’s swoopy roofline may eat into rear-seat headroom a bit, though
+As with many other electric cars, the EQE looks to have quite a long-wheelbase (the distance between the car’s front and rear axles), which should in theory translate to good amounts of interior space.
+The car’s angled roofline may compromise rear-seat headroom a bit, though.

 New Mercedes EQE batteries and range

-It’s quite likely the EQE will inherit the EQS’ rapid charging feature, too – meaning it may be compatible with powerful 200kW charging points that can put a lot of energy into the battery very quickly.
-These can boost your range by 186 miles in just 15 minutes.
+It’s quite likely the EQE will inherit the EQS’ rapid charging feature, too – meaning it will be compatible with powerful 200kW charging points that can put a lot of energy into the battery very quickly.
+Depending on battery size, these can boost your range by 186 miles in just 15 minutes.